-16.4 Procedures for TST Appeals
+16.5.4 Procedures for TST Appeals

-16.4.1 Initiation of the appeal
+16.5.4.1 Initiation of the appeal

-A student who has not been satisfied by the foregoing processes and has exhausted all appeal channels at the college level may appeal to the Academic Appeals Committee of the Basic Degree Committee within three months of being informed of the college's decision under 16.2.3.
-This period of time can be extended at the discretion of the TST Registrar at the request of the appellant.
-The TST Registrar may consult with the TST Director.

-The submission of an appeal should include the following: identification of the decision being appealed; name or names of the person or persons who made the decision, if known; the resolution being sought; reasons that the original reason is thought to be incorrect and that the proposed resolution is more appropriate; list of supporting documentation, if any; and copies of the supporting documentation in the student's possession.
-The appellant is advised to consult the student legal assistance centre on campus or other qualified counsel when preparing the statement of appeal.
-(See http://life.utoronto.ca/get-help/rights-responsibilities/).
+A student (or former student qualified under §16.1.1) who has not been satisfied by the foregoing processes and has exhausted all appeal channels at the college level may appeal to the Academic Appeals Committee of the Basic Degree Committee.
+The student appeal filling in the form initiates the by provided online at www.tst.edu/academic/resources-forms.
+The submission of an appeal should include the following: identification of the decision being appealed; name or names of the person or persons who made the decision, if known; the resolution being sought; reasons that the original reason is thought to be incorrect and that the proposed resolution is more appropriate; list of supporting documentation, if any; and copies of the supporting documentation in the student's possession The appellant is advised to consult the student legal assistance centre on campus or other qualified counsel when preparing the statement of appeal.